OpenMDAO/POEMs/POEM_005.md

 }
 ```

-Note that the actual name of the entry point, `mycompplugin` in this case, is not used for anything
+The actual name of the entry point, `mycompplugin` in this case, is not used for anything
 in a 'typical' entry point.
+Also, note that all of the types listed above will function perfectly
+well in OpenMDAO without defining any entry points.
+The entire purpose of the entry points in this
+case is to allow the user to discover all of the components/groups/etc that have been
+installed in the current python environment.

 ### Entry Points in openmdao_case_readers